STRENGTHENING FAMILIES PROGRAM (SFP) EVALUATION SERVICES

 - Association with using or anti-social peers

-- Children’s and parents’ tobacco, alcohol, and other drug use
+- Children’s and parents’ tobacco, alcohol, and other drug use, and attitudes towards youth use

-For research grants, more complex measures are used as listed below by informant and by construct.
+For complex research grants, more complex measures can also be used as listed below by informant and by construct.
 The dependent variables or latent constructs are ordered from the most proximal (parent and child alcohol and drug use) to the most distal (family and school environment) as predicted in the Social Ecology Model to be tested.

 Table 1: Instruments by Informant Source by Construct